15 Entrepreneurs and Business Owners Share Their Virtual Assistants Tips

 Infinite Upcycle

-The key was learning from why the ones that did not work (for me) did not work and then changing the hiring and training process to try to account for it.
+The key was learning why the ones that did not work (for me) did not work and then changing the hiring and training process to try to account for it.

 Chaz Edward